 SLEEPING ON FUTONS

 We choose our accommodations in large part due to their history of service and authenticity in providing a true Japanese experience.
-For the first three nights this means the only bedding available is Japanese-style futons on tatami mats (pictured to the right).
-On our last night the standard is also a futon, but sleeping on a bed is also possible subject to availability and a bed-supplement charge.
+For the first three nights, this means the only bedding available is Japanese-style futons on tatami mats (pictured to the right).
+On our last night the standard is also a futon, but sleeping on a bed may be subject to availability and a bed-supplement charge.
 Most of the KK trip will be on futons, but we can ask for western beds when available.

 - Located near Okunoin cemetery, one of the holiest places in Japan

 - Special vegetarian food, prepared in the Japanese Buddhist tradition by monks daily

 - Simple but well-maintained, historic temple with daily meditation and goma fire ceremonies